Returning NYU Shanghai Student Financial Aid Filing Requirements for 2019-2020

-In the event that you do not meet the SAP requirement, you have the right to appeal the suspension of your financial aid for one semester.
+In the event that you do not meet the SAP requirement, you have the right to appeal the suspension of your federal financial aid for one semester.
 Please note that students may appeal only once for each academic degree in most circumstances by asking to be placed on financial aid probation (an exception may be granted in the event of illness or injury).
 This requires the submission of the Satisfactory Academic Progress Appeal Form, available on the NYU financial aid website under Applications and Forms menu and through your To Do List via NYU Albert.